Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/coin_emission_model.md

-# AROS Coin Emission Model
+# AROS Coin Fee Distribution Model

 ## Overview

 The emission model of AROS Coin is designed to ensure **predictability**, **non-speculative growth**, and **self-sustainability** of the ecosystem.
 Unlike mining-based blockchains (e.g. Bitcoin), AROS Coin uses a **transaction-fee-based emission principle** tightly coupled with decentralized transaction processing.
 This makes it energy-efficient, economically justified, and resistant to artificial inflation or manipulation.

-## Core Emission Principles
+## Core Fee Distribution Principles

 - **No Pre-allocation**: No coins are created at launch or reserved for founders or institutions.
 - **No Fixed Supply**: AROS Coin does not enforce a hard cap.
 Instead, supply is organically regulated by network demand and usage intensity.
-- **Emission by Transaction Processing**: Coins are generated *only* as a result of real transactions processed on the decentralized network.
+- **Fee Distribution by Transaction Processing**: Coins are generated *only* as a result of real transactions processed on the decentralized network.
 Each verified transaction pays a small fee, which is then distributed as emission across processing nodes.

-## Emission Formula
+## Fee Distribution Formula

 Let: